 This card gets you various lift ticket discounts at 11 Vermont ski resorts.
 Pay $49 for one card or about $34 per card if you're buying a five-pack for the family.
 Resorts include: Stowe, Sugarbush, Jay Peak, Bolton Valley, Smugglers' Notch, Killington, Pico, Okemo, Stratton, Mount Snow and Burke.

 Winter Trails Day - January 10

-For those who have not cross-country skied before, check out the Winter Trails Day deals at the following Nordic ski areas on Saturday, January 10.
+For those who have not cross-country skied before, check out the Winter Trails Day deals at the following <link internal-link internal link in current>Nordic ski areas on Saturday, January 10.
 There are a variety of freebies for newbies: Blueberry Lake, Craftsbury Outdoor Center, Ole's Cross Country, Mountain Top Nordic, Woodstock Nordic, Smugglers' Notch Nordic, Rikert Nordic, Strafford Nordic and Jay Peak Nordic.
 Register in advance.

 Lift Ticket Aggregators

-Consider checking online lift ticket retailers such as Liftopia.
+Consider checking online lift ticket retailers.
 You purchase tickets for specific dates of the ski season.